 The UFR 2040 RTP was approved by the UFR Regional Planning Commission on March 5, 2015.
 The UFR 2040 RTP is vision-based and fiscally constrained.
-More information can be found in Appendix A.
+More information can be found in the UFR 2040 RTP on CDOT's Transportation Matters website: http://bit.ly/2ekAXHf.